Colliers Wood

-Colliers Wood is an area in south west London, England, in the London Borough of Merton.
+Colliers Wood is an area in southwest London, England, in the London Borough of Merton.
 It is a mostly residential area, but has a busy high street around Colliers Wood tube station on London Underground's Northern line.
 The high street is part of the A24, a major road route roughly following the Northern Line, running from London through Tooting and other areas.
 The Colliers Wood ward had a population of 10,712 in 2011.

 Colliers Wood shares its postcode district of SW19 with Wimbledon.
 It merges into Merton Abbey.
 Colliers Wood has three parks: a recreation ground, the National Trust-owned Wandle Park, which covers an area of approximately 11 acre, and the more informal Wandle Meadow Nature Park.
 Colliers Wood United F.C. is a semi-professional football club founded in Colliers Wood but now based in nearby New Malden.